 Koh Yao Noi, Thailand TreeHouse Villas

 TreeHouse Villas is tucked within the Koh Yao Noi jungle, where thatched loftily-perched villas have views over the Andaman Sea.
-Each treehouse villa is made from recycled materials and has a private plunge pool.
+Each treehouse villa at this resort is made from recycled materials and has a private plunge pool.
 There are also villas with direct beach access and three-bedroom villas located on the property’s hilltop.

 Koh Samui, Thailand Six Senses Samui